romainfrezier/romainfrezier/README.en.md

 📷 During my outings in the mountains, I love to photograph the landscapes!
 You can find some of my pictures [here](https://www.instagram.com/mountainpeaktures/).

-🎯 I'm currently looking for a **6-month end-of-study internship** between March 1 and August 31, 2024.
-I'm mainly looking in the Lake Geneva area, in order to get closer to the mountains I love so much.

 ---

 ### Contact me ↘️